Strong coupling of collective optical resonances in dielectric metasurfaces: Introduction

-Although SLRs and quasi-sBICs can be explained using similar theoretical approaches (i.e., the dipole lattice sum~\cite{Allayarov2023_APR} and the ED-MD coupling~\cite{abujetas2020coupled}, respectively), the interplay between these two collective resonances has not yet been investigated and is the subject of this paper.
+Although SLRs and quasi-sBICs can be explained using similar theoretical approaches (such as the dipole lattice sum~\cite{Allayarov2023_APR} and the ED-MD coupling~\cite{abujetas2020coupled}, respectively), the interplay between these two collective resonances has not yet been investigated and is the subject of this paper.
 We present a comprehensive theoretical, numerical, and experimental study of the coupling of such nonlocal modes in dielectric metasurfaces.
-We consider the dependence of collective resonances on the polarization (TE and TM) and incidence angle of the incoming light, and the surrounding medium.
-Specifically, we demonstrate two effects deriving from the interaction between SLRs and quasi-sBICs: (1) the emergence of strong coupling under TE polarization, and (2) the manifestation of an accidental BIC (aBIC) under TM polarization as a result of near-field energy exchange between the two collective modes.
+We consider the dependence of collective resonances on the polarisation (TE and TM) and incidence angle of the incoming light, and the surrounding medium.
+Specifically, we demonstrate two effects deriving from the interaction between SLRs and quasi-sBICs: the emergence of strong coupling under TE polarisation, and the manifestation of an accidental BIC (aBIC) under TM polarisation as a result of near-field energy exchange between the two collective modes.

 The investigation of strong coupling in metasurfaces is gaining increasing interest due to its potential to create hybrid photonic states, which can offer new possibilities for tailoring and enhancing light-matter interactions.
 Strong coupling involving quasi-BIC resonances has been observed with guided modes~\cite{Chen2024}, epsilon-near-zero modes~\cite{Yue2024}, excitons~\cite{Weber2023,Sortino2025}, as well as between adjacent quasi-BICs~\cite{Zhang2025,Biswas2024,Xie2024}.
 Strong coupling has also been reported between lattice resonances of a hybrid metal-dielectric metasurface~\cite{Oleynik2024}.
 However, strong coupling between collective resonances of different natures is to date unknown.
 Here, we theoretically and experimentally demonstrate strong coupling between quasi-sBICs and SLRs.
 In particular, under TE illumination, we observe the formation of hybrid nonlocal modes with suppression of reflection in the anticrossing spectral range due to strong coupling.
-We also demonstrate the possibility of tuning the coupling strength and bandwidth via the surrounding environment, angle of incidence, and polarization.
+We also demonstrate the possibility of tuning the coupling strength and bandwidth via the surrounding environment, angle of incidence, and polarisation.